Dorina Böczögő: 2007–2008

 At the 2007 World Championships, Böczögő finished 51st in the all-around with a total score of 55.150.
 As one of the top nine athletes from a country that had not qualified through team placement, she earned a spot at the 2008 Summer Olympics.
+It was the first of 8 World Championships she participated in.
 At the Olympics, Böczögő finished 52nd in the all-around with a total score of 54.450.
 She finished 12th on vault, and was just 0.013 away from being a reserve for the vault final.
 Earlier that year, she competed at the European Championships in Clermont-Ferrand, where the Hungarian team finished in thirteenth.
 She finished seventeenth in the all-around with a total score of 53.300.

 Böczögő competed at several World Cup events in 2008.
 The first was in Doha in March, where she placed fourth on vault.
 In April, she competed in Maribor and finished eighth on vault.
 In May, she finished seventh on vault in Tianjin.
 The first World Cup medal Böczögő won was a bronze on vault in Szombathely on 4 October 2008.
 She also finished fifth on bars at that event.
 Böczögő won her first World Cup gold later that month by scoring a 13.675 on vault in Glasgow.
 She also finished fourth on beam and floor.
 She once again won gold on vault in Ostrava.
 She also won a silver medal on floor with a score of 14.200, which was only 0.050 behind gold medalist Jiang Yuyuan of China.
 These results qualified Böczögő for the 2008 World Cup Final on vault, where she finished fifth.